SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

  - Patient Name, Date Of Birth (age), Address.
  - Contact Information: For emergency updates and communication.
- - Medical History: Records of past illnesses, surgeries, and treatments.
+ - Medical History & Blood Group: Records of past illnesses, surgeries, treatments and their blood type.
  - Allergies: Allergies that the patient has and any medication they might be taking for it.
  - Current Prescriptions: Active medications that the patient is taking.
  - Viewing upcoming appointments, scheduling new ones, and canceling existing appointments.